 Now, you might ask – how does a trampoline weighing over 100-300 lbs get thrown away by the wind?
 Well, the trampoline has a large surface area and the mat stands some 3-4 ft. above the surface.
 This creates a very convenient wind tunnel below the mat that can easily lift the trampoline up, like a primitive glider.

 One option is trampoline stakes.
 They are simple U-shaped pieces of metal that you hammer down into the ground over the legs of your trampoline.
 They are usually the cheapest option and to their job well, but be careful as with soft soil and regular use, they can become loose.
 You’ll have to hammer then down periodically.

 Trampoline anchors are a little more high-tech but offer better security.
 They consist of literal stakes being placed deep in the ground on all four sides of the trampoline.
 Durable nylon straps are then placed around the trampoline frame and over the stakes and then tightened.
 Anchors are less likely to become loose and are a more professional option.
 Several manufacturers offer their own tie-down kits that you can use, but third parties offer universal anchor kits that are just as safe.

 For additional safety, we advise pouring concrete in the dug-in area around the stake.
 This is a permanent solution though; you won’t be able to easily move the stakes around anymore.

 Oh, and there’s an added bonus due to… human factor.
-You don’t see trampolines being stolen often, but it does happen.
+You don’t see trampolines being stolen often, but it does happen, unfortunately.
 Stakes and trampoline anchors are there to make the thieves’ jobs much more difficult and they’ll likely flee once they see the safety methods used.